 Online transactions are “card-not-present” (CNP) transactions.
 As the e-commerce sector keeps expanding, opportunities for fraudulent misuse of payment networks and data theft grow right alongside.
 A PCI-DSS compliant setup along with 3D secure data security is necessary to eradicate fraudulent transactions.

 Chargebacks, besides being costly, can damage business reputations.
-An excessive number of chargebacks can lead to closed merchant accounts, effectively killing the business.
-While chargebacks do sometimes happen for legitimate reasons, the use of online payment processing would eliminate the risk of non-legitimate chargebacks.
+An excessive number of chargebacks can lead to closed merchant accounts, effectively killing the business in Dubai, UAE.
+While chargebacks do sometimes happen for legitimate reasons, the use of digital payment solutions for hospitality would eliminate the risk of non-legitimate chargebacks.

 Card Data Security